 The centerpiece is the custom built, large rectangular bar constructed with polished Latin American hardwood resting on a elevated platform with a grouping of large screen TV's suspended from the ceiling and centered over the bar.
 There is seating for 16 at the bar with additional seating in plush lounge chairs and high-top tables.

 The main 125-seat dining room surrounds the bar area and features a large cascading waterfall, a fireplace, and an attractive stone communal table.
 Wooden tables are set sans linen, surrounded by black, comfortable chairs.

 For diners who enjoy a high-end beverage package, The Edge Restaurant, features a large variety of reasonably priced domestic and international wines offered by the bottle and half bottle, and by the glass.
 There is also a good selection of single malts, blended and Japanese whiskies, specialty cocktails, bourbons, rum, and 25 bottles of beer with an additional 12 beers on tap.

 The Edge has a semi – private dining area for up to 50 people. that can accommodate sit down dinners or cocktail parties.

+Reservations, taken on-line, are recommended.
 The Edge restaurant is open five days/week for dinner only, Wednesday ~ Thursday ~ Sunday: 4:30-10:00 PM; Friday & Saturday: 4:30-11:00 PM

-(updated; February, 2020)
+(updated; August, 2020)

 New Jersey Leisure Guide strives to provide analytic restaurant reviews.

-The methodology used is research, analysis driven --- as opposed to that of a single restaurant critic or a viewer comment posting board.
+The methodology used is research, analysis driven --- as opposed to that of a single restaurant critic or a social media platform, viewer comment posting board.